Download your Free Guide

 Jon Fitch: One of the most recent stories I got sent showcases Jon Fitch’s switch to only eating plants.
 He claims that it has made weight management and training recovery times so much easier.

-The reason I love this kind of information is that it gives me more great ammunition when I have to deal with idiots who claim that
+The reason I love this kind of information is that it gives me more great ammunition when I have to deal with idiots who claim that by not eating meat, you'll always end up being the skinny and unhealthy vegan stereotype -- basically unfit to become an MMA fighter.

 These stories should also give you enough inspiration that your diet and lifestyle choice is not only the right one from a health and ethical perspective.